jaysutham/Paliclopedia/README.md

 ### Run Rollback
 ```
 npm run rollback

 ```

 ### Run nodemon with backend
 ```
 npm run dev

 ```

+### Tailwind & CSS

+Please stick to the color theme.
+It has to be soothing to the eye, and color blind friendly.
+Color used can be found in tailwind.config.js

 Happy Hunting! (for bugs)